Skip to Top NavigationSkip to ContentSkip to Footer

 Average Time Commitment

-You will need to access your online course materials about two times per week per course.
+You must access your online course materials several times per week per course.
+The time commitment depends on the number of credits taken per semester.

 Is online learning right for me?